It’s not unusual for people to butt heads over religion during divorce.

 I have even heard stories where the divorcee’s family stops speaking to them, in the name of religious beliefs.

 It seems rather hypocritical to me.
 Where do the lines of religious devotion and personal life separate?
 Furthermore, during difficult times, isn’t that when our faith needs to be strongest?
 Isn’t that when Jesus is supposed to carry us and there’s only one set of footprints?
-It’s certainly not a time to ‘lose your religion’.
+It’s certainly not a time to ‘lose your religion during divorce’.

 Never mind my commentary on this very bizarre aspect of religious culture; let’s get down to how to cope with this very problem.